Did you know? If It’s Not Clean, You Can’t Sterilize (or Disinfect).

 In other words you may have “sterilized” residue on your equipment.
 Which of course isn’t sterile.

-The fact is, disinfection cannot reliably be achieved without cleaning.
+The fact is, disinfection cannot reliably be achieved without first properly cleaning.
 Cleaning removes inorganic and organic material from instruments — think blood, pus, dirt, or mucus — while a disinfectant/sterilant destroys microbes that can contaminate, infect and/or sicken others.

 If inorganic and organic materials remain on surfaces because they were not pre-cleaned, it interferes with the effectiveness of disinfectants and opens the door for cross contamination.